 Procurement of IT Equipment, Software and Consumables

-Information Technology (IT) resources require an on-going investment of professional time and effort, and financial resources in order to perform acceptably over the lifecycle of the product.
+Information Technology (IT) resources require an on-going investment of professional time, effort, and financial resources to perform acceptably over the lifecycle of the product.
 IT Asset Management (ITAM) provides the framework to effectively manage IT assets.
 The benefits of managing IT assets include: